AI Receptionist for Law Firms: Intake Automation and Missed-Call Recovery

 Can an AI receptionist screen callers for case type and eligibility?

 Yes.
-You can set intake questions by practice area (injury, family, criminal, immigration, etc.) and include basic eligibility filters like incident date, jurisdiction/location, and conflict check steps.
-The AI then routes qualified leads to the right next step.
+You define intake questions by practice area and add basic filters like incident date, location, jurisdiction, and opposing party details for an initial conflict check.
+The AI tags the case type, gathers essentials, and routes qualified leads to the right attorney or booking step.
+Non-fit calls can be redirected or logged for review.

 Will it replace my legal assistant or intake team?